ahsansoftengineer/node_typescript_II/README.md

 ## Node with Typescrpt
 #### To Create the Node application with TypeScript follow this steps
 > Here we are Setting up the followings in Node Application
-1. Node with Typescript
+1. Node
+2. Express
+3. EJS
+4.
 2. Nodemon
-3. EJS
 4. Build Solution

 #### Initializing project
 > npm init -y
 #### Dependencies
-> npm i <package> --save
+> npm i <package>
 1. express
 2. ejs express-ejs-layouts
 3. dotenv